-Reduced rate employee loans are financial assets and under IFRS 9 (and IAS 39 in the year ended December 31, 2017), they are initially recognized at fair value and thereafter at amortized cost.
+Reduced rate employee loans are financial assets and under IFRS 9, they are initially recognized at fair value and thereafter at amortized cost.
 For the Bank's employees, the difference between fair value and the amount of the loan is recorded as a prepaid benefit with a corresponding decrease in the carrying value of loans and advances.
 The benefit is recognized as an expense over the expected service life of the employee, with a corresponding increase in interest income.
 For employees of related party companies, the difference between fair value and the amount of the loan is recorded as a related party receivable, when reimbursement of the benefit provided by the Bank is agreed to by the related party or shareholder, or as a capital distribution where no reimbursement has been agreed to by the related party or shareholder, with a corresponding decrease in the carrying value of loans and advances.
 In addition, for employees of related party companies, the difference between fair value and the amount of the loan is recognized as interest income on loans over the expected service life of those employees, with a corresponding decrease in the carrying value of loans and advances.

-(s) Share capital
+(u) Share capital